Medical and Clinical Psychology: Faculty

-The focus of Dr. Krantz's research is on psychosocial stress and its effects on health. and psychological factors in cardiovascular disorders, a field on the interface of health psychology and cardiology.
-He has published extensively on the effects of acute psychosocial stress as a precipitating factor for clinical cardiac events, such as myocardial ischemia and malignant arrhythmias, and is currently investigating the role of stress and behavior in the progression of heart failure.
-His collaborative work with investigators at other institutions also investigates psychosocial influences on coronary heart disease in women.
-He also is Principal Investigator of the Center for Deployment Psychology, a major national post-graduate program of the Department of Defense to train mental health providers to treat deployment-related behavioral health issues in military service members and their families.
+Research Topics: The focus of Dr. Krantz's research is on the effects of psychosocial stress on health, and on the role of psychological factors in cardiovascular disorders-- a field on the interface of health psychology and cardiology.
+He has extensively studied the effects of acute stress as a precipitating factor for coronary heart disease events such as myocardial ischemia and malignant arrhythmias.
+He is Principal Investigator of the BETRHEART Study, which investigates the role of stress and behavior in the progression of heart failure.
+He also collaborates with investigators at other institutions to examine psychosocial influences on coronary heart disease in women.
+His research involves both clinical studies and using epidemiologic databases.
+He also is Principal Investigator of the Center for Deployment Psychology, a major national post-graduate educational program of the Department of Defense to train mental health providers to treat deployment-related behavioral health issues in military service members and their families.

 Methods and Approach: clinic-based and laboratory-based human experiments with cardiovascular patients and healthy volunteers; ambulatory monitoring

 Current Grant Support: NHLBI, NIH

 Medical Student Teaching: lectures on Medical Psychology and Cardiovascular Diseases

 Graduate Student Teaching: graduate courses on Research Methods, Personality, Behavioral Factors in Chronic Disease.

 Mentoring: Dr. Krantz has supervised 17 doctoral dissertations in Medical Psychology and has trained 11 post-doctoral fellows.
 He currently is training four Ph.D. students in his laboratory.